VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 # Custom Styles and Themes
 Tkinter enables you to customize visual presentation through custom styles and themes, using the `ttk` module for personalized widget designs, ensuring consistency across platforms.

-To deepen our understanding, let's personalize our textbox, button, and label by customizing their appearance:
+To deepen our understanding, let's personalize textbox, button, and label by customizing their appearance:

      def submit_text():
         text = text_entry.get()